kdbromley/api-hack-capstone/README.md

 API hack capstone project for Thinkful, in which I build, design, and implement a web app that integrates with one or more 3rd party API(s).
 Intended as a capstone project to demonstrate my skills in HTML, CSS, and JavaScript thus far.

+ **Please note** that because I'm still learning server-side skills, I have a (now non-valid) API key in the source code.
+The API key was included to allow my grading of my live app up on project submission, and afterwards I deactivated the API key for obvious security reasons.
+The screenshots included demonstrate the functionality of the app.

 ## Stack
 I'm using JavaScript/jQuery, HTML, and CSS.